 Michael Murphy —CFO of Personiv, was invited as a guest to speak on the MarketScale Retail Podcast with Sean Heath, where he shared his experience and insight as a financial leader sometimes required to "do more with less."
 Every company has to decide where it will put the three main resources it has — time, money and people — to use.
+Listen to the episode to learn all about doing more with less from an organizational standpoint below.

 CFOs and other finance leaders are usually the ones tasked with making the decision, and as a CFO, Murphy knows that when it comes to allocating resources, every spending stream doesn't yield the same ROI.
 Listen to Murphy and Heath discuss how outsourcing can help retail leadership over at Marketscale: